majrie/visualize_augmentation/README.md

-# Visualizing augmented train images (tensorflow object detection api)
+# Visualizing augmented train images

-Code to visualize the training images to inspect the results of the augmentation.
+Code to visualize the training images to inspect the results of the augmentation for tensorflow object detection api.